adenin-platform/cf-provider/README.md

 ├── myfunction
 |   ├── index.js
 |   └── function.json
-├── app.js
 └── index.js
 ```

-...where `app.js` is the optional local Koa server, and there may be one or more function folders, each named after the function itself.

 The function's `function.json` file is an [Azure function configuration](https://github.com/Azure/azure-functions-host/wiki/function.json) which will require the following properties to be set (in addition to the bindings and other required properties):